How to Find the Best Car Batteries

 When the battery charges again, which usually is from the alternator sending an electrical current to it (as a battery charger), the process takes place through the large wires connected to the metal posts on the top of the battery.
 This is why you connect jumper cables to these posts.

-Despite people thinking the powers your radio, windows, and headlights while driving, that’s actually what the alternator does, at least most of the time.
-It’s true that the can supply electrical current when there’s an especially heavy load the alternator otherwise couldn’t handle on its own, but that’s usually an exception and not the normal way things work.
+Despite people thinking the battery powers your radio, windows, and headlights while driving, that’s actually what the alternator does, at least most of the time.
+It’s true that the traditional battery can supply electrical current when there’s an especially heavy load the alternator otherwise couldn’t handle on its own, but that’s usually an exception and not the normal way things work.

 The Right Size

 Obviously, car batteries are important devices.
-Without them, you would have to look for a for the engine by hand to get it started, which was how cars long ago would start.
-Instead, you turn a key or push the ignition button and the does all the heavy lifting.
+Without them, you would have to look for a cranking power for the engine by hand to get it started, which was how cars long ago would start.
+Instead, you turn a key or push the ignition button and the battery does all the heavy lifting.

 Don’t Wait